Docs

 • dest_contract_info: contract name hint for lookup in contracts/<name>.json.

-Contract Files
+Contract files

 Each contracts/<contract-name>.json file stores the metadata needed to decode and inspect transactions: